disclose-framework/spec/README.md

 Disclose defines three participants:

 - **Merchants** publish a structured disclosure document at `/.well-known/disclose.json` on their own domain
-- **Verifiers** — authorized third parties with access to source data — cryptographically attest to the accuracy of specific disclosures
+- **Signatories** — authorized third parties with direct access to source data — cryptographically sign attestations confirming the accuracy of specific signals
-- **Agents** query disclosure documents, verify attestations, and use the signals to inform purchasing decisions
+- **Agents** query disclosure documents, read attestation levels, and use the signals to inform purchasing decisions

 The flow is asynchronous and cacheable.
-Merchants publish; verifiers attest; agents consume.
+Merchants publish; Signatories attest; agents consume.
 No centralized authority.
 No real-time negotiation required.

 Trust is not assigned by the framework.
 It emerges from visible, verifiable merchant behaviour.
 ![Discovery path](discovery-path.svg)